okta/terraform-provider-okta/website/docs/r/app_saml.html.markdown

 - `logo_url` - Direct link of application logo.

-- `embedd_url` - Url that can be used to embed this application into another portal.
+- `embed_url` - Url that can be used to embed this application into another portal.

 ## Timeouts